walmartlabs/lacinia/docs/samples.rst

   A sample library for querying a LDAP/Active directory using GraphQL

-`Lacinia Qliksense backend <https://github.com/matteoredaelli/lacinia-backend-ldap/>`_ A sample library for querying a Qliksense server (Repository API) using GraphQL
+`Lacinia Qliksense backend <https://github.com/matteoredaelli/lacinia-backend-ldap/>`_ A sample library for querying an Qliksense server (Repository API) using GraphQL